KTHHealthData/stockholm-stadsdelar/Readme.md

 2: stadsdelar (Polygon)
 ```

+### Fixing one label in "Adm_area.shp"

+There is a bug in the official file.
+The stadsdel
+that should be labeled "VASASTADEN" is actually labeled with "HÄSSELBY GÅRD".

+There is no automatic fix for this (I hope the bug is temporary).
+So
+you need to open ArcGIS / QGIS to manually put the correct label.

 ### Running the script

 (you might have to make some adapations if you are on Windows)